b-lukaszuk/BS_wJ_eng/contents/translation.md

 coded with a single letter recommended by IUPAC (using `aa2iupac` dictionary).
 If at any point no translation was found `"???"` is returned.

-Now, time for translation (Again we will declare type synonym to save us some typing later on).
+Now, time for translation (again, we will declare type synonym to save us some typing later on).

 ```jl